mabuex/LivePolls/README.md

 # LivePolls
 A SwiftUI realtime polling app using Supabase as backend.
-Loosely based on [Coding with Alfian Realtime Polls App with Firebase](https://www.youtube.com/watch?v=OiPfDZTldMo)

 ## SQL